immobiliare/RealHTTP/Documentation/HTTPRequest.md

 https://myws.com/service/v2/search?date=2021-08-13%2013%3A55%3A42%20%2B0000&disabled=0&max=5&type=poi
 ```

-As you can see IndomioHTTP provides to you automatic object conversion and parameter encoding.
+As you can see RealHTTP provides to you automatic object conversion and parameter encoding.
 The encoding process is made by an instance of `URLParametersData` generated for you.
 You can configure this object anytime by setting the following options:

 - `arrayEncoding: ArrayEncodingStyle`: by default array values are encoded via `key[]=value` brackets.
 You can also choose `.noBrackets` to avoid this behaviour.